romeojeremiah/Complete_Javascript_Course_Schmedtmann/README.md

  console.log(2016 - year)
  }

 //This results in an error because retirement is set to 'undefined' in the creation phase.
-This is set before the function call, //therefore the parser will see an attempted function call on 'undefined'.
+//This is set before the function call,
+//therefore the parser will see an attempted function call on 'undefined'.

 retirement(year);